yaccos/HeterogeneousArrays.jl/README.md

 ### 2. Absolute vs. Relative Errors

-In SciML solvers (like `DifferentialEquations.jl`), you must provide tolerances.
+In SciML solvers (like `DifferentialEquations.jl`), you can provide tolerances.
 For heterogeneous data, your Absolute Error (`abstol`) must have the same units as your state fields.

 ```julia
 # Absolute tolerance must match the dimensions of θ and ω